Ihor Markov: Biography

 Markov was detained in Odesa on 22 October 2013 after as a suspect of orchestrating the assault and of attacking protesters himself during the 2 September 2007 riots.
 On 25 February 2014 an Odesa Court freed Markov from custody.

 On 24 February 2014 the Chairman of the Verkhovna Rada Oleksandr Turchynov quashed the order of his predecessor Volodymyr Rybak, and returned Markov status of People's Deputy of Ukraine.

 Markov did not participate in the 26 October 2014 Ukrainian parliamentary election.

 On 24 December 2014 the Ukrainian Interior Ministry again placed Markov on its wanted list in connection with the 2 September 2007 riots.
 It claimed Markov had disappeared on 4 November 2014.
 Markov then became a frequently guest on Russian television, where he criticized Ukrainian authorities.

 Markov is co-founder and director of pro-Russian public organizations.
 Markov wants to transform Ukraine from its current presidential republic into a parliamentary republic.

 On 3 August 2015 Markov joined the Moscow based "Ukraine Salvation Committee" led by former Prime Minister of Ukraine Mykola Azarov (who is also a former member of the Party of Regions).
 Markov was arrested in Italy's Sanremo on 12 August 2015.
 In February 2016 Italy refused Markov's extradition to Ukraine; claiming his arrest warrant was politically motivated.

+In 2022, during the early stages of the Russo-Ukrainian war, Markov founded the pro-russian paramilitary unit "Odessa Brigade".